-Following the success of our Kickstarter campaign in February this year, we have been able to create a seaweed-fibre t-shirt range to be released this summer.
+Following the success of our Kickstarter campaign in February this year, we have been able to create a T-shirt range made using seaweed fibre which we released in July this year.

 After recognising the negative environmental impact of the fast fashion industry, we learned of the benefits of seaweed, as a viable alternative in the production of clothing.

 Using seaweed fibre in clothing is also kinder to the skin as it omits vitamins and minerals when worn.
 It also absorbs moisture much better, especially compared to materials like polyester.

 Seaweed can grow at an incredible rate, it absorbs CO2 from the atmosphere quickly.
 Per acre, it can absorb up to 20 times more CO2 from the atmosphere than the equivalent land based forests.

 Thanks to more than 200 supporters, Inland Sea’s fundraising campaign secured over £14,000.
 The T-shirt carrying the campaign’s theme: 'Does my carbon footprint look big in this?’ was also the most popular design ordered during the crowdfunding period.

 Thank you to everyone who pledged to our campaign – we were overwhelmed by the support received and now we’re excited to get our plans underway.